rust-cli/book/src/tutorial/packaging.md

 It's quite successful and is packaged for many operating systems:
 Just look at [the "Installation" section][rg-install] of its README!

-Note that it list a few different options how you can install it:
+Note that it lists a few different options how you can install it:
 It starts with a link to the Github releases which contain the binaries so you can download them directly;
 then it lists how to install it using a bunch of different package manages;